Ph.D. Program Details

 - A three-hour written examination on selected primary texts in the field.
 The examination may be repeated only once.

 - A successful M.A. thesis defense.

 - A published paper, subject to approval by the Program Committee, provided that it appear in a peer-reviewed professional journal in philosophy (graduate-student edited journals are specifically excluded).

-Ph.D. students take six one-term courses.
-In special circumstances this load may be reduced but all candidates must take at least four courses.
+Ph.D. students take six courses in total: five one-term courses, plus the Ph.D.
+Research Seminar in their second year.
+In special circumstances this load may be reduced, but all candidates must take at least four courses.
 Graduate students may select from Philosophy graduate courses at McMaster, Wilfrid Laurier University, and University of Guelph.

 Satisfactory performance in course work requires no grade lower than B-minus (or equivalent).
 A student receiving a grade lower than B-minus (or equivalent) shall be considered to be making unsatisfactory progress.

 One of the candidate’s six courses is the Ph.D.
 Research Seminar.
 Its objectives are to foster constructive dialogue amongst students and faculty and to encourage students to formulate their research in a philosophically sound manner.
 The Seminar is offered under the direction of one faculty member, although all interested faculty and students are informed of the schedule and invited to attend.
 Supervisors are expected to attend when their supervisee is presenting.